 In Jenseits von Theben, players are archaeologists competing to learn the most about five ancient civilizations.
-They must travel around Europe, gain the most knowledge, collect high-value artefacts and present their collections to the exhibitions to win.
+They must travel around Europe, gain the most knowledge, collect high-value artifacts and present their collections to the exhibitions to win.

 97. Who has the biggest hands?

 The children’s game The Mole in the Hole, uses this as its starting rule.
 Players control moles who are searching for The Golden Shovel.
 The board itself is 4 layers deep with holes that go between layers, as the moles progress down through the holes there are less and less available to travel through and the final board only has one hole.
 The mole that goes through the hole gets to The Golden Shovel!